freezer333/web-foundations/web-foundations/src/js/jsintro.md

 When the Python intepreter encounters a `print` statement in Python, the intepreter interacts *with the operating system*, using *operating system APIs*, in C, to perform the printing operation.
 In fact, the Python intepreter can expose C APIs for many operating system resources - the file system, the network interaces (sockets), etc.  This allows Python code to be general purpose - there are Python functions to interface with devices - and those functions are mapped to C APIs the underlying operating system provides.

 What does this have to do with JavaScript?
 Well, Javascript is similarly cross-platform.
-The code is distributed to end users, and the code is run by an intepreter whcih is written in C/C++ (for the most part).
+The code is distributed to end users, and the code is run by an intepreter which is written in C/C++ (for the most part).
 The interpreter, prior to 2009, was generally assumed to be *a web browser*.
 The choice *not* to support interfaces to the operating system's APIs was just that - *a choice*.

 ### Google Chrome and the V8 Engine
 Web browsers aren't normally written as monoliths.
 Web browsers contain HTML parsing code, HTML/CSS rendering (drawing) code, user input and network code, and JavaScript execution code.
 All of these components can be fairly distinct.
 The part of Google Chrome (circa 2008) that was responsible for intpereting and executing JavaScript code was a C++ library called the *[V8 Engine](https://v8.dev/)*.
 The V8 engine was different than the JavaScript execution libraries found (at the time) in Safari, Firefox, Internet Explorer, and others.   **It was blazingly fast**.
 The reasons for this speed are a topic unto themselves, but the V8 library made several important advancements in JavaScript execution inspired from work done for other runtime systems (Java Virtual Machine, .NET CLR, etc), including Just-in-Time compilation.